NCAR/geocat-comp/README.md

 Xarray interface vs NumPy interface
 ===================================

 GeoCAT-comp provides a high-level Xarray interface under the `geocat.comp` namespace.
-However, a stripped-down NumPy interface is used under the hood to bridge the gap between NumPy arrays and the C data structures used by `NComp`.
+However, a stripped-down NumPy interface is used under the hood to bridge the gap between NumPy arrays and the C data structures used by `libncomp`.
 These functions are accessible under the `geocat.comp._ncomp` namespace, but are minimally documented and are intended primarily for internal use.